oneilcin/cluster-api-tools/README.md

 ### Deploy into a Manager Cluster
 The manager cluster can be any kubeadm created kubernetes cluster.

-Using minikube as your Manager Cluster
+#### Using minikube as your Manager Cluster

+Note: There is a [known issue](https://github.com/kubernetes/minikube/issues/3076) with minikube versions later than 0.28.0 not working with the cluster-api apiserver.
+Be sure and use minikube version 0.28.0.

      minikube start --bootstrapper=kubeadm